 Chemical Reactor Analysis and Design Fundamentals

-Nob Hill Publishing is pleased to announce the availability of the Second Edition of the textbook, Chemical Reactor Analysis and Design Fundamentals, by James B. Rawlings, University of Wisconsin-Madison, and John G. Ekerdt, The University of Texas at Austin.
+Nob Hill Publishing is pleased to announce the availability of the Second Edition of the textbook, Chemical Reactor Analysis and Design Fundamentals, by James B. Rawlings, University of California, Santa Barbara, and John G. Ekerdt, The University of Texas at Austin.

 This textbook, designed for undergraduate and graduate chemical engineering courses, presents several new and emerging topics not described in any other textbooks, and exploits the recent advances in computing software and hardware to streamline and reorganize many of the traditional topics.

 A solution manual for end-of-chapter exercises is available to instructors who adopt the text.

 University of Virginia (graduate)